kalibetre/mochi-cards-exporter/README.md

 ## Installation

 To install and use this plugin, search for *Mochi Card Exporter* in the Obsidian Community Plugins from within Obsidian.

+## Open Source

+This is an open source project, so feel free to contribute !!!

+Check out the repo at github [Mochi-Card-Exporter](https://github.com/kalbetredev/mochi-cards-exporter)